Wilfred/bfc/docs/optimisations.md

 the techniques used, and gives examples of BF programs that are transformed in each case.

+See also [BF compliance](compliance.md) for implementation decisions that affect BF program portability.

 By default, bfc will run all optimisations.
 This can be controlled by CLI options: